94th Scripps National Spelling Bee

 The 94th Scripps National Spelling Bee was a spelling bee that was held at Gaylord National Resort & Convention Center in National Harbor, Maryland.
 The finals were held on June 2, 2022, and televised on Ion Television and Bounce TV, marking its debut on the organiser-owned Scripps Television.
-The winner of the bee was Harini Logan, an 8thgrade girl from San Antonio, Texas, who won with 21 words spelt correctly during the Bee's first spell-off round.
+The winner of the bee was Harini Logan, an 8thgrade girl from San Antonio, Texas, who won with 21 words spelled correctly during the Bee's first spell-off round.

 Field

 There were 234 contestants in the field for the 2022 edition of the spelling bee, which was a modest increase over 209 spellers that competed in the year before.
 This year marked a return to normalcy for the bee after the past two years were affected by the COVID-19 pandemic.
 The youngest speller in the bee was 7year old Matthew Yi, and the most experienced speller was 13year old Akash Vukoti.
 12 spellers from ages 11 to 14 made the final round, which was held on June 2, 2022.